mtango99/mtango99.github.io/dsm/dsm.md

 <br>
-***RESULTS***
+***RESULTS & DISCUSSION***

 Waste sites within 50 meters of waterways tended to be clustered in the center of the city (Figure 1).
-It is difficult to tell whether this is because waste sites were more likely to be included in the layer if within the city due to data collection bias, or if there were indeed more waste sites in the center of the city.
+It is difficult to tell whether this is because waste sites were more likely to be included in the layer if within the city due to data collection bias, or if there were indeed more waste sites in the center of the city, reflecting an inadequate disposal service (and likely related to wealth).

 4947 out of 9628 (51.38%) waste sites were within 50 meters of waterways (Figure 2).
 Many waterways converge in the center of the city, so it makes sense there would be so many within those buffers.
 However, it is also possible that when collecting data, observers walked along waterways, or that people tend to put trash near waterways.
 It also makes sense that because